 If you are keeping animals as a primary producer or in another commercial manner, e.g. boarding kennel, you will need to comply with Council's planning scheme.

-Animals must be kept in accordance with the requirements of Animal Management (Cats & Dogs) Act 2008 and Council’s Local Law No. 2 (Animal Management 2011) and Subordinate Local Law 2 and requirements of the Biosecurity Act 2014 including identification and movement records.
+Animals must be kept in accordance with the requirements of Animal Management (Cats & Dogs) Act 2008, Council’s Local Law No. 2 (Animal Management 2011) and Subordinate Local Law 2 and requirements of the Biosecurity Act 2014 including identification and movement records.

 - These figures do not represent an absolute entitlement.
 There may be other requirements such as leases, covenants or town planning restrictions.